Gwen-Bradbury/MS3/README.md

 - _Edit/Delete Walk_ - Take user back to 'My Walks' page instead of 'Home' page.

-- _Google Map width_ - Make the google map wider on larger screen sizes.
+- _Google Map Width_ - Make the google map wider on larger screen sizes.

 - _Username Title_ - Add title class to the username to give it a capital first letter.